-- 5.1 Licenses from Aarvik to ArriVent.
+5.1 Licenses from Aarvik to ArriVent.
 Aarvik hereby grants to ArriVent, effective as of the date on which ArriVent exercises the Option, an exclusive (even as to Aarvik), sub-licensable license under the Aarvik IP for the Research, Development, Manufacture, use, Commercialization or other Exploitation of the ADCs related to the Target Pair in the Field in the Territory.
 Such license shall apply to no other use or purpose by ArriVent or its Sublicensees.
-Notwithstanding anything in this Agreement to the contrary, but subject to the restrictions set forth in Section 5.4 below, Aarvik shall be entitled to freely use all payloads and linker-payloads utilized in connection with the Products for any and all other purposes. - 5.2 Sublicense Rights.
+Notwithstanding anything in this Agreement to the contrary, but subject to the restrictions set forth in Section 5.4 below, Aarvik shall be entitled to freely use all payloads and linker-payloads utilized in connection with the Products for any and all other purposes.

+5.2 Sublicense Rights.
 ArriVent will have the right to grant sublicenses (through multiple tiers) to its Affiliates and to Third Parties, in each case, of any and all rights granted to ArriVent by Aarvik pursuant to Section 5.1 without consent or approval of Aarvik.
-ArriVent will inform Aarvik of any sublicense arrangement with any Third Party in writing within [] ([]) days after the grant of the sublicense. - 5.3 Transfer of Documentation.
-Within [] ([]) days after ArriVent exercises the applicable Option, Aarvik shall provide ArriVent with a copy of all then existing documentation and other materials within (i) Aarvik Know-How for ArriVent or its sublicensees to exercise the rights and license granted to ArriVent under this Agreement, and (ii) Collaboration IP, in each case of (i) and (ii), to the extent that they have not been previously provided to ArriVent (the "Initial Transfer").
-During the Term, Aarvik shall promptly provide ArriVent with a copy of all documentation and other materials within (I) Aarvik Know-How for ArriVent or its sublicensees to exercise the rights and license granted to ArriVent under this Agreement, and (II) Collaboration IP which, in each case of (I) and (II), comes into existence following the Initial Transfer. - 5.4 Exclusivity.
-Notwithstanding anything to the contrary in this Agreement, unless otherwise agreed in writing by ArriVent: - (a) before the end of the Option Period or ArriVent's exercise of the Option for the Collaboration Program (whichever the earlier), Aarvik shall not, and shall cause its Affiliates not to, directly or indirectly, by itself or with, through or in collaboration with any Third Party, whether through license, assignment, joint venture, investment or otherwise (including via any arrangement or series of arrangements with a Third Party), Research, Develop, use, Manufacture or Commercialize (i) any ADC against the Target Pair of the Collaboration Program, or any product containing such ADC, or (ii) [], or any product containing such ADC, in each case of (i) and (ii), other than pursuant to this Agreement; and
+ArriVent will inform Aarvik of any sublicense arrangement with any Third Party in writing within [] ([]) days after the grant of the sublicense.

+5.3 Transfer of Documentation.
+Within [] ([]) days after ArriVent exercises the applicable Option, Aarvik shall provide ArriVent with a copy of all then existing documentation and other materials within (i)Aarvik Know-How for ArriVent or its sublicensees to exercise the rights and license granted to ArriVent under this Agreement, and (ii)Collaboration IP, in each case of (i) and (ii), to the extent that they have not been previously provided to ArriVent (the "Initial Transfer").
+During the Term, Aarvik shall promptly provide ArriVent with a copy of all documentation and other materials within (I)Aarvik Know-How for ArriVent or its sublicensees to exercise the rights and license granted to ArriVent (I) collaboration IP is the term, and (II) collaboration IP which, in each case of (I) and (II), comes into existence following the Initial Transfer.

+5.4 Exclusivity.
+Notwithstanding anything to the contrary in this Agreement, unless otherwise agreed in writing by ArriVent:

+(a) before the end of the Option Period or ArriVent's exercise of the Option for the Collaboration Program (whichever the earlier), Aarvik shall not, and shall cause its Affiliates not to, directly or indirectly, by itself or with, through or in collaboration with any Third Party, whether through license, assignment, joint venture, investment or otherwise (including via any arrangement or series of arrangements with a Third Party), Research, Develop, use, Manufacture or Commercialize (i) any ADC against the Target Pair of the Collaboration Program, or any product containing such ADC, or (ii) [], or any product containing such ADC, in each case of (i) and (ii), other than pursuant to this Agreement; and

+[] = CERTAIN CONFIDENTIAL INFORMATION CONTAINED IN THIS DOCUMENT, MARKED BY BRACKETS, HAS BEEN OMITTED BECAUSE THE INFORMATION (I) IS NOT MATERIAL AND (II) IS THE TYPE THAT THE REGISTRANT TREATS AS PRIVATE OR CONFIDENTIAL.